AHC51920

 YOUR PROGRESS

-At enrolment, we work with you to design an individual training plan that meets your needs and course rules, so you can complete your course within the 2 year timeframe.
+At enrolment, we work with you to design an individual training plan that meets your needs and adheres to the course requirements, allowing you to complete your course within the 2-year time frame, or sooner, if you want to progress more quickly.

-We know that farmers have busy periods during the year depending on their district and type of farming.
-We also recognise that family issues mean some students will need time out during their course.
+We understand that farmers have busy periods throughout the year depending on their location and type of farming.
+Additionally we recognise that personal issues may require some students to take breaks during their course.

-If you find you are unable to keep to your training plan, you can talk to your guardian angel and amend it as needed.
+If you find that you are unable to keep to your training plan, you can talk to your guardian angel and amend your plan as needed.

-Remember, we're working with you to make your study possible!
+Remember, we’re here to support you and make your study experience as manageable as possible!

 • Benefits

-• Training is delivered to you - wherever you have internet access
+• Training is delivered to you: Accessible wherever you have internet access.

 • Pathways